-Shipping companies have a degree of responsibility over whether they actually manage to remove organisms from ballast water before discharging.
+Shipping companies have a degree of responsibility over ballast water compliance and whether they actually manage to remove organisms from ballast water before discharging.
 How can this be best done?
 Tanker Operator magazine spoke to Chelsea Technologies.

 Just buying and installing a type approved ballast water system may not be enough to guarantee regulatory compliance, says Matt Kenney, head of marketing with Chelsea Technologies, a UK specialist in sensor design and manufacture.